semgrep/semgrep-vscode/README.md

 - **Semgrep > Ignore Cli Version**: Ignore the CLI Version and enable all extension features.
 - **Semgrep > Use experimental language server**: Use the new experimental language server
+- **Semgrep › Scan: Secrets**: Enable Secrets scanning using the Pro Engine.

 ## Commands